 Doctoral students must apply for admission to both the School of Graduate Studies and the English Department’s Technical Communication and Rhetoric (TCR) Doctoral program.

 For the 2017-2018 academic year, the application deadline has passed.
 The deadline for the 2018-2019 academic year is January 15, 2018.
 No applicants will be considered until all required information arrives in the School of Graduate Studies office.
 All application materials must be postmarked before or by the deadline.

-The strongest applications are those that reference the work of our faculty, suggesting how your own interests fit with the focus of our program and convey familiarity with the broader field.
+The strongest applicants are those who reference the work of our faculty, suggesting how your own interests fit with the focus of our program and convey familiarity with the broader field.

 For an overview of the technical communication field, we point applicants to the following four touchstone articles:

 - A humanistic rationale for technical writing: Positioning technical communication as humanistic and rhetorical, this 1979 article is one of the most influential and heavily cited articles in the field.